voxpupuli/webhook-go/README.md

 #### `server_uri`

 Type: string
 Description: The ChatOps service API URI to send the message to.
+For MS Teams, this is the Webhook URL created at the channel connectors.
 Default: nil

 ### r10k options